-This beautiful butterfly is often found

-near streams and wetlands (Fig. 5).
-The caterpillar must feed on willow, cottonwoods, aspen, ashes or alder Cottonwoods trees.
-(Fig. 6) and willows are common in our wetlands around Fern's Lake and on our golf course.
+This beautiful butterfly is often found near streams and wetlands (Fig. 5).
+The caterpillar must feed on willow, cottonwoods, aspen, ashes or alder trees.
+Cottonwoods (Fig. 6) and willows are common in our wetlands around Fern's Lake and on our golf course.
 The adults find many of the flowers in our yards attractive.
-The tiger swallowtail proceeds through its four life stages (egg, caterpillar, cocoon, adult) very quickly during the summer.
-Each bright yellow and black adult butterfly lasts only one to two weeks.
-During this short time period, they mate, lay eggs and sip flower nectar.
+The found in PMC tiger swallowtail pro- (LB).

-Fig. 3: The narrow-leaf milkweed is one of two milkweeds found in PMC (LB).
+Fig. 3: The

+narrow-leaf milkweed is one of two milkweeds